tagsrock/En.CatLib.io/src/v1/guide/timer.md

 ## Timer

-> This article is translated by machine
+> This article is translated by machine , I would like to participate in [manual translation](https://github.com/catlib/en.catlib.io/blob/master/src/v1/guide/timer.md)

 Use the timer to quickly and easily implement a series of timing-related functions such as timing callback, repeat execution, deferred execution, and interval execution.